TEN WAYS TO FREE YOURSELF FROM NICOTINE

 nicotine patches, gum and inhalers.
 These help taper off the nicotine addiction and reduce the withdrawal symptoms.

-Some health bodies recommend the use of vapes to quit smoking as it contains less harmful substances than cigarettes (vapes contain propylene glycol, vegetable glycerine, flavourings and nicotine) and allows for the control of nicotine level by selecting different strength cartridges.
+Some health agencies recommend (Vaping starter kit) the use of vapes to quit smoking as it contains less harmful substances than cigarettes (vapes contain propylene glycol, vegetable glycerine, flavourings and nicotine) and allows for the control of nicotine level by selecting different strength cartridges.

 Here’s why I oppose Vaping as a substitute for cigarettes:

 People end up shifting from one addiction to another.

 the puffing of air as a stress relieving exercise

 We don’t know the long term effects of propylene glycol.